PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 ## Working with Peers

+---
+STOPPED HERE.

 Building a gardening diary is not very fun unless there is a way of sharing your work.
 Pigeon supports data transfer through the use of peers.
 When a peer adds you to their local machine, they begin replicating your database on their machine, thereby giving them access to your diary entries and also creating a redundant backup.

 As we learned in the last section, Pigeon messages have a unique ID ("multihash").
-Every message starts with the word "FILE." and is followed by a base32 string of digits and letters.
+Every message starts with the word "TEXT." and is followed by a base32 string of digits and letters.
 Much like messages, every Pigeon database has a unique identifier to identify itself.
 A database's multihash starts with the word "USER.".
 Like a message multihash, it is a long string of base32 characters:

 ```
 USER.58844MCNB7ZF7HVKYFRBR7R7E75T8YXP4JBR267AS09RNMHEG3EG